ChrisDiVincenzo/Thesis/Installation.md

 - bold and large text in video would look good as vinyl on wall
 - explode out of video, stay true to the video, resist pressure to fill up the wall

+**reflection and thoughts:**

+Never put anything in a gallery before, worried about a lot of doing this stuff, not sure what I want to do...
+Something about the posters, vinyl, and projection appeals to me, but I don't know how to make those things happen?
+Not sure if I want to break up the video, even though I understand and argue with the multiple aesthetics comment.
+If I were to go through with that option I would want to include a lot more stuff as well, maybe?
+Like the idea of creating a glitching space that exploded out of the video, but no idea what that means right now.